History of the British Raj: Effects on the economy

 In the later half of the 19th century, both the direct administration of India by the British Crown and the technological change ushered in by the industrial revolution, had the effect of closely intertwining the economies of India and Great Britain.
 In fact, many of the major changes in transport and communications (that are typically associated with Crown Rule of India) had already begun before the Mutiny.
 Since Dalhousie had embraced the technological change then rampant in Great Britain, India too saw rapid development of all those technologies.
 Railways, roads, canals, and bridges were rapidly built in India and telegraph links equally rapidly established in order that raw materials, such as cotton, from India's hinterland could be transported more efficiently to ports, such as Bombay, for subsequent export to England.
-Likewise, finished goods from England were transported back just as efficiently, for sale in the rising (burgeoning) Indian markets.
-However, unlike Britain itself, where the market risks for the infrastructure development were borne by private investors, in India, it was the taxpayers—primarily farmers and farm-labourers—who endured the risks, which, in the end, amounted to £50 million.
+Likewise, finished goods from England were transported back just as efficiently, for sale in the burgeoning Indian markets.
+However, unlike Britain itself, where the market risks for the infrastructure development were borne by private investors, in India it was the taxpayers—primarily farmers and farm-labourers—who endured the risks, which, in the end, amounted to £50 million.
 In spite of these costs, very little skilled employment was created for Indians.
-By 1920, with a history of 60 years of its construction, only ten per cent of the "superior posts" in the railways were held by Indians.
+By 1920, with a history of 60 years of its construction, only 10 percent of the "superior posts" in the railways were held by Indians.